damiankloip/damiankloip.github.io/_posts/2015-10-18-drupal-ajax-callback-return-content.markdown

 {% endhighlight %}

 Great.
-Everything is dandy, until the content you have `#attached` assets from the content you have rendered on the server side.
+Everything is dandy, until the content you have `#attached` assets from the content you have rendered on the server side (or anything added with `drupal_add_(js|css|library`) too).
 A simple AJAX request like this will give you the generated HTML but means you cannot easily update the assets for the page and re-attach Drupal behaviors.

 <!--more-->